-Production
+Production Option 3

-This option is intended for those who plan to enter manufacturing, but who have not yet chosen a specific field such as Forestry or Agriculture (options 11 or 13).
-To the basic core of courses is added a sequence directed to familiarizing the student with the policies, practices, and techniques of purchasing and materials control, personnel management and labour relations, shop practice, production planning and control, transportation and cost accounting.
+This option is intended for those who plan to enter manufacturing work in any of the fields of Planning, Control, Supervision.
+It is also designed to give proper training for those contemplating the Industrial Sales field.
+To the basic core of courses is added a sequence directed to familiarizing the student with the policies, practices, and techniques of Plant Layout, Materials Handling, Shop Practice, Motion and Time Study, Production Planning and Control, Purchasing and Inventory Control, Personnel Management and Labour Relations, Transportation, Cost Accounting, and Industrial Selling.